n-patil12/n-patil12/README.md

 ### Hello Fellow GitHub User 👋

 Hello!
 My name is Niharika!
-Welcome to my GitHub account!
 Here is some information about me!

 - 😄 Pronouns: she/her